wordofwarning/wordofwarning.org/hab/emergency/index.md

 Get a feel for it with [2023's programme](/archive/2023-emergency/#artists) and [gallery of images](/galleries/2023-emergency).

-Manchester's annual Live Art / performance platform, Emergency aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.
+Manchester's annual Live Art & performance platform, Emergency aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.

-We usually expect to present *about* 20-25 short works throughout the building — so if you would like to take part in what is *probably* England's longest-running Live Art event, please read on…
+We usually expect to present *about* 20-25 short works throughout the building — so if you would like to take part in what is *probably* England's longest-running Live Art event, please check back for our next Open Call in June 2025…

 Emergency 24 presented by [Word of Warning](/) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.